-You should understand that the ordering of a service by a physician does not in itself conclusively establish that the service is a Medically Necessary covered service.
+You should understand that the ordering of a service by a physician does not in itself conclusively establish that the service or supply is Medically Necessary.
 Final decisions concerning the existence of coverage or benefits under Capital Health Plan is the responsibility of the Plan and cannot be delegated, or deemed to be delegated by the State, to other persons including the providers.
 However, Capital Health Plan is responsible for processing Claims in accordance with the terms of this document and its contract with the State.
 Among its other obligations in determining whether a Claim presents a benefit covered by Capital Health Plan, CHP must make an initial determination whether the service was Medically Necessary.